thatoldfarm/quirk/README.md

 In a nutshell the encoders take any kind of file type as an input.

-It turns the file *itself* into text and then encodes that text *into* the QR codes.
+It turns the file *itself* into text (in chunks.json) and then encodes that text *into* the QR code images.

-The QR codes are then used to generate an animated gif file and/or a mp4 file.
+The QR code images are then used to generate an animated gif file and/or a mp4 file.

 The gif and/or mp4 file can then be decoded back into the 'original' *file* itself including the file extension.